MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 ## What is PowerShell?

 Windows PowerShell is an easy-to-use command-line shell and scripting environment for automating administrative tasks of Windows-based systems.

-## What you need to get started with PowerShell

-All modern versions of Windows operating systems ship with Windows PowerShell preinstalled.
+Windows PowerShell is preinstalled on all modern versions of the Windows operating system.

 ## Where to find PowerShell